 - Run the query to populate the data into the sheet.

-You can also use custom date ranges to set the values to things like "Today" or "-X days", if you have very specific windows you need to check and need it to update dynamically.
+You can also use custom date ranges to set values such as "Today" or "-X days", if you have very specific windows you need to check and need your data to update dynamically.

-- Run the query again.
-In this example, it was set to last 7 days, so it appended the missing dates to the existing information.
-Now each time the query is run in the future it will append the missing sections of the last 7 days to to the end.
+- Run the query again by clicking on Apply changes.
+Now each time the query is run in the future it will append the missing data to the end, depending on the time window you set.
 Note that it should not add duplicate dates/rows, but only append what is new/missing.

 There's a couple of known issues with this setting to be aware of: